-His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) awarded us with 'Good' across all three areas of Efficiency, Effectiveness and People.
+His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) last inspected us in 2022 and awarded us with 'Good' across all three areas of Efficiency, Effectiveness and People.
 Actions for improvements identified in the findings have been incorporated into our plans and we continue to work to deliver the necessary changes.
-During the COVID-19 pandemic HMICFRS stated that RBFRS adapted and responded effectively.
-We were since inspected in 2022 and await the outcome report from HMICFRS.